 In 2020, the Ontario Court of Appeal granted Judgment to the Class and decided that the correct rate of indexation for 2017 was 2%, instead of 1%.
 Therefore, the pensioners should receive a retroactive payment from January 1, 2017 to date.
 In addition, pension amounts in the future are to be adjusted accordingly.

-Since the release of the Ontario Court of Appeal’s decision in this matter granting judgment to the class, the parties and their lawyers have been working co-operatively to determine the necessary steps to implement the judgment and conclude the litigation.
-(Bell Canada has agreed not to seek leave to appeal the Court of Appeal’s decision to the Supreme Court of Canada.)
-The parties are now in agreement on a plan for the Plaintiff to seek Court approval to provide payment to class members of damages based on revised indexation to date and to enhance pensions for future indexation.
-Plaintiff’s counsel are in the process of preparing the necessary motion material to provide a Notice to the class: (i) of the implementation steps for payment; and (ii) of the ancillary motions by Plaintiff’s counsel seeking Court approval of their legal fees and other matters.
-Members will receive this Notice, which will contain the details of those motions, as soon as it is authorized by the Court.
+Since the release of the Ontario Court of Appeal’s decision in this matter granting judgment to the class, the parties and their lawyers developed a plan for the necessary steps to implement the judgment and conclude the litigation.
+Bell Canada has agreed not to seek leave to appeal the Court of Appeal’s decision to the Supreme Court of Canada.
+The Plaintiff will seek Court approval to provide payment to class members of damages based on revised indexation to date, and to enhance pensions for future indexation.

 The motions to implement the judgment and provide payment to the members, and ancillary matters, are to be heard virtually on July 9, 2021.
 The details of all of the motions and the relief sought can be found here in this Notice.